Skip to Content

 Hoover Dam from the Arizona side

 Dubbed one of America’s engineering marvels, the Hoover Dam is even more impressive once you see it in person.
-Walk across the top, see it from the Memorial Bridge and imagine how challenging it must have been to build.
+You can walk across the top of the dam, see it from the nearby Memorial Bridge and imagine how challenging it must have been to build.
+Personally, we thought it was well worth the short drive.

 Las Vegas Motor Speedway racing track

-However, it also hosts multiple racing car experiences monthly and that is where your interest may be piqued.
-Imagine driving a NASCAR race car (yourself!) around the Speedway on your visit to Vegas.
+The Speedway also hosts multiple racing car experiences monthly, and that’s where your interest may be piqued.
+Can you imagine driving a NASCAR race car (yourself!) around the Speedway on your visit to Vegas?
+After watching the NASCAR series on Netflix in 2024, we’d love to watch this race in Vegas.

-You can’t miss the Pinball Hall of Fame, which is located opposite the “Welcome to Fabulous Las Vegas” sign near Mandalay Bay.
+Would you prefer to cure a bit of old school gaming nostalgia rather than losing money on slot machines or casino tables?
+Well, you can’t miss the Pinball Hall of Fame, which is located opposite the “Welcome to Fabulous Las Vegas” sign not far from Mandalay Bay on the south side of the Strip.

 It features over 150 coin operated pinball machines, all of which you can play.
-Their only rule is that having fun is compulsory!
+Their only rule is that having fun is compulsory.
+What a great rule.

 Colorful boulder stacks Seven Magic Mountains near Las Vegas